barryclark/jekyll-now/about.md

 ## Background

-I spent five years at Google as a C++ engineer on Google Maps, before moving to StorageOS to lead Product, DevOps and DevRel.
-I hold a Masters in Computer Science from the University of Cambridge, King's College.
+Previously, I was a software engineer at Google, primarily writing C++ on Google Maps.
+I've been a product manager, DevOps engineering manager and developer advocate.
+I hold a Masters in
+Computer Science from the University of Cambridge, King's College.

 ## Contact me